mcogswell/mcogswell.github.com/cat_vis/index.md

 Clearly `conv5_129` is looking for eyes, `conv5_247` seems to be looking at furry stuff, and `conv5_243` is looking for dog faces.
+Those are high level categories that could clearly contribute to classifying Grumpy Cat as a cat.

+> furr + face + eye (perhaps tire) + ... = cat

 Let's continue to `conv4` to see what makes up a dog face.
-Again, we'll discard the least relevant
+Again, we'll discard two neurons

 <figure markdown="1">
 ![conv4 discarded](imgs/grumpy_conv4_discard.png)